snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ## The Details

-And now for the little projects that make this space feel like home! :blush:
+And now for the little projects that make this space feel special for my :boy:! :blush:

 ### Bulletin Board